Finished writing on April 13, may change anytime, because it is -still- a work in progress.

-As the skies turn yellow again, by the lightnings that take the sons of Atlas back to their gigantic planet on the horizon, let us delve and discern, approach and analyse, sense and show the [swoosh].
+As the skies turn yellow again, by the lightnings that take the sons and daughters of Enoch and Atlas back to their gigantic planet on the horizon, let us delve and discern, approach and analyse, sense and show the [swoosh].

 The Saturn System is set on a collision course with a random dual star system that will be known, by the readers of this epic, as the Solar System.